nus-tee3201/2019/admin/te3201-admin.md

   * To be done using Python.
   * You are also expected to,
     * submit <tooltip content="more than 60% of exercises">most</tooltip> of the weekly programming exercises (on repl.it) within two weeks of the corresponding lecture %%e.g., submit week 2 exercises before week 4 lecture%%
-    * submit weekly <trigger trigger="click" for="modal:admin-projectIncrements">project increments</trigger> within two weeks of the corresponding lecture for the first 8 weeks.
+    * submit weekly <trigger trigger="click" for="modal:admin-projectIncrements">project increments</trigger> within two weeks of the corresponding lecture for the first 8 weeks i.e., up to Monty 9.
+Monty 10 onwards are optional but you can use them as guidance for your own project.
   * Marks breakdown [40 marks]:
     * ==Weekly exercises [5 marks]==
     * ==Weekly project increments [5 marks]==